karmel/keystone-enhancers/README.md

 keystone-enhancers
 ==================

-In pursuit of keystone enhancers, which have an outsized on gene expression.
+We set off in pursuit of enhancers with an outsized effect on gene expression.